 Whisk in enough milk to reach the target volume (about half a litre of milk)

 We simply whisked together the ingredients and started cranking.
 Twenty minutes later we had a soft and smooth ice cream.
 The guests seemed delighted and were even calculating how to avoid sharing the ice cream with latecomers.

 The flavours were noticeable, but subtle.
 Maple Syrup tends to be subtle in ice cream and I think it works better with darker grade syrup that I find hard to get a hold of outside of Canada.
-The rum was quite subtle as well, so if we were to do this again I would increase the volume of rum (but still evaporate the alcohol!).
+The rum was quite subtle as well, so if we were to do this again I would increase the volume of rum (but still evaporate some of the alcohol!).